MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-microsoft-teams-with-office-365-powershell.md

 Connect-MicrosoftTeams -TeamsEnvironmentName TeamsGCCH
 ```

-## Disconnecting from Microsoft Teams
+## Disconnect from Microsoft Teams

 Use this command: